Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/03 - Data Types/README.md

 # Outcome 3 - Data types
 ## Skill Description

-The Fellow will be able to identify and use the Data types available in Swift, as well as create collections of these data types.
+A person with this skill can identify and use the Data types available in Swift, as well as create collections of these data types.

 ## Output

-After attaining this skill, and as a demonstration of it, I will create the following:

-1. A Swift Playground Application that meets the following requirements:
-  - Returns varying outputs based on an input data type
-  - Uses a function with optional arguments
-  - Uses arguments that encompass all the common data types
-  - Includes a function that prints the data types of the arguments that were passed
+Create the a  Swift Playground Application that includes a function that prints the data types of the arguments that were passed.
-2. A **Checkpoint 1** project submission meeting all the required specifications

 ## Objectives
 ### Knowledge